falkr/iik-edu/pages/timeplan.md

 Information about a specific room, incl. the available equipment, is available in [TP](https://tp.educloud.no/ntnu/timeplan/?type=room).

 * **Deadline:**
     - June and November for courses to be given in the autumn and in the spring, respectively.
-The actual dates depend on the deadline set by the central administration.
+The actual dates depend on the deadlines set by the central administration.
 * **System:**
     - [TP](https://tp.educloud.no/ntnu/timeplan/emner.php?lang=en) (select the relevant semester in the drop-down menu on the right and search for the course by course code.)